How to Find Registered Nurses:

 Research what nurses are looking for in a role.

 Find out what registered nurses (RN) in your region would really appreciate, and make your job posting stand out by highlighting that.
 Can you, for example, offer rotational weekends off?
 No double or lengthy shifts?
 Administrative assistance with recordkeeping and data entry?
 Teamwork in a mutually respectful environment?
 Great benefits?

 Sell the position.

-Most of the time healthcare employers post a registered nurse job description to job sites and hastily add a few benefits of the job at the bottom.
+Most of the time, healthcare employers post an RN job description to job sites and hastily add a few benefits of the job at the bottom.
 This strategy won't work with RN jobs that are highly competitive.
-Instead, try to sell the job to them, focusing on what advantages you offer registered nurses that work for you.
+Instead, try to sell the job to them, focusing on what advantages you offer RNs that work for you.

 Make sure your job ad is picked up by Google.

 Make sure your healthcare facility's site is picked up by Google for Jobs.
 This helps your RN posting to be seen in search results and can greatly increase the number of people who see your RN job.